mostafa-elgendy22/Adder-Subtractor-Circuits/README.md

     </tr>
     <tr>
         <td>BLOCK_SIZE</td>
         <td>This parameter is used in: carry lookahead adder, carry select adder, and carry bypass adder.
-It quantifies the number of full adders in one block.
-It is equivalent to the DATA_WIDTH of each instantiated ripple carry adder module.</td>
+It quantifies the number of full adders in one block (number of bits being added in one block).
+It is equivalent to the DATA_WIDTH parameter of each instantiated ripple carry adder module which is used to build all the other adders (but with small DATA_WIDTH value).</td>
         <td align="center">4</td>
     </tr>
 </table>